-The outcomes in this plan reflect our focus over the last four years on finding cost savings and new revenue, allowing us to invest more than $65m to deliver service improvements through modernisation of our business, while keeping prices affordable for customers and ensuring our own financial sustainability.
+The Price Submission reflects our focus on finding cost savings and new revenue, allowing us to invest more than $65m on service improvements through modernisation, while keeping prices affordable for customers and ensuring our own financial sustainability.

-Most customers will see prices remaining stable or reducing slightly:
+Under this plan, most customers see prices remain stable or reduce slightly:

 - unregulated groundwater and rivers customers will see an annual price reduction of 2.3% before inflation.